lwf/bosun-monitor.github.io/configuration.md

 * critNotification: comma-separated list of notifications to trigger on critical.
 Notifications are independent of each other and executed in parallel (if there are many notifications listed, one will not block another).
 * warnNotification: comma-separated list of notifications to trigger on warning.
 * unknown: time at which to mark an alert unknown if it cannot be evaluated; defaults to global checkFrequency
+* unjoinedOk: if present, will ignore unjoined expression errors.

 ### notification